 The craft square consists of five cabins utilized by skilled volunteers to showcase homemade crafts and provides visitors an opportunity to watch and participate in craft demonstrations.
 Improved stormwater handling is needed in the craft square area, as some cabins are situated at the base of sloping terrain and can experience flooding.
-This area would benefit from more seating areas and sheltered structures, especially since there is an influx of visitors during special events.
+Interpretive and craft market events that take place here would benefit from more seating areas and sheltered structures, especially since there is an influx of visitors during special events.
+Care must be taken to avoid incongruent architectural features or loss of the scenic and shade-giving tree canopy.